-- Overall, total federal government expenditures will be 5.6 percent higher than otherwise by 2019, adding \$285.6 billion to the federal deficit in 2019. - An increase in national health care expenditures by an additional 8.9 percent by 2019. - An increase in medical price inflation by 5.2 percent above what it would have been otherwise by 2019. - A reduction in U.S. economic growth in 2019 compared to the baseline scenario by 4.9 percent for the nation as a whole. - The current net present value of funding health care reform based on President Obama's priorities would be \$1.3 trillion (due to higher medical inflation and expenditures), or \$4,354 for every man, woman, and child in the U.S. These figures include: - A net present value of all additional federal government expenditures through 2019 of \$1.2 trillion, or \$3,900 per capita, and - A net present value of all state government expenditures through 2019 of \$138 billion, or \$454 per capita. - Despite these costs, 30 million people would remain uninsured.
-The cost to reduce the number of uninsured by 16 million people is \$62,500 in subsidy expenditures per person insured.
+- Overall, total federal expenditures will be 5.6 percent higher than otherwise by 2019, adding \$285.6 billion to the federal deficit in 2019. - An increase in national health care expenditures by an additional 8.9 percent by 2019. - An increase in medical price inflation by 5.2 percent above what it would have been otherwise by 2019. - A reduction in U.S. economic growth in 2019 compared to the baseline scenario by 4.9 percent for the nation as a whole and 4.7 percent in Texas. - Higher medical inflation and overall expenditures will ultimately lead to government expenditures that exceed the \$1 trillion in expenditures on health subsidies.
+The net present value of all additional federal government expenditures through 2019 that will occur as a result of federal health care reform is \$1.2 trillion, or a \$3,900 bill for every man, woman, and child in the U.S. - In addition to federally-funded expenditures, the net present value of all Texas state government expenditures through 2019 that will occur as a result of a federal health care reform is \$8.9 billion, or a \$365 bill for every man, woman, and child in Texas. - The current net present value of funding health care reform based on President Obama's priorities will be \$4,265 for every person in Texas.
+This comes to a total net present value of \$103.8 billion in total costs that Texans will have to bear.